Driver in fatal crash outside Texas migrant shelter charged with 8 counts of manslaughter, police say

 He was charged on the manslaughter counts as well as 10 counts of aggravated assault with a deadly weapon, and his bond was set at $3.6 million, the chief said.
 Police said they are still investigating the cause of the crash.

-Police say they are still investigating the violent crash, which was captured on surveillance video.
-The footage shows the vehicle driving at a very high rate of speed and hitting a curb about 30 feet from where the migrants were sitting before the driver appears to lose control, Victor Maldonado, the director of the Ozanam Center in Brownsville, told CNN on Sunday.
+Surveillance video of the incident shows the vehicle driving at a high rate of speed and hitting a curb about 30 feet from where the migrants were sitting before the driver appears to lose control, according to Victor Maldonado, the director of the Ozanam Center in Brownsville.

 There were about 20 to 25 migrants sitting on the curb at around 8:30 a.m. when police reported receiving reports of the crash, according to the shelter's director.
 The migrants were from Venezuela and had arrived at the shelter just days ago, Maldonado said.